 But the hardware cloth still didn’t hold up well, kept fraying, and needed to be frequently replaced.
 We solved that problem in version 3 by using American-made hardware cloth.

 The only hardware cloth available in our local area is imported.
 Buying hardware cloth made in the USA, and having it shipped, is expensive, but well worth the cost.
 Compared to imported hardware cloth, the gauge is significantly thicker and the galvanizing is far superior.
 The result is big savings in both dollars and time not spent repairing the sifter.

 Previously we had been replacing the hardware cloth at least once a year.
 Now, despite several seasons of heavy use, the version 3 sifter still has its original American-made hardware cloth, showing little sign of wear.

-When conditions are perfect — meaning the soil or compost contains just the right amount of moisture to be fairly crumbly — one person working alone can handily use the dirt sifter.
+When conditions are perfect — meaning the soil or compost contains just the right amount of moisture to be fairly crumbly — one person working alone can handily use the soil sifter.
 Under ideal conditions, a shovelful of soil or compost tossed onto the screen easily sifts through, while debris rolls off without any help.

 When conditions are less than ideal, a second person makes the job go more smoothly.
-With the dirt sifter is positioned next to a pile of finished compost, one person shovels compost onto the dirt sifter while the other moves it up and down the screen with the back of a rake.
+With the soil sifter is positioned next to a pile of finished compost, one person shovels compost onto the soil sifter while the other moves it up and down the screen with the back of a rake.
 Lumps, bones, stones, and other large pieces roll off the dirt sifter into a pile for disposal wherever clean fill might be needed.
 The resulting sifted compost is light and fluffy, making it the best compost for garden side dressing.